-The findings come despite guidance from the NMC and its overseeing body, the Council for Healthcare Regulatory Excellence, which says such behaviour is never acceptable (NT News, 22 January, p8).
+The findings come despite guidance from the NMC and its overseeing body, the Council for Healthcare Regulatory Excellence, stating that such behaviour is never acceptable (NT News, 22 January, p8).